Trump Lashed Out At A Woman Who Says He Kissed Her For 2 Minutes Without Her Consent

 On Tuesday, the president responded to the Washington Post story, tweeting that he doesn't know Crooks and "to the best of [his] knowledge, never met" her, going on to say that the incident "Never happened!"

-"Another False Accusation," he continued, referring to "women taking money to make up stories about [him]".
+"Another False Accusation," he continued, referring to "women taking money to make up stories about [him]."

 Advertisement

-Note: This story was updated with the Crooks tweet and to note the discrepancy between the incident allegedly occurring in 2005 and then 2006.